 The compositional trajectory of ecology communities is often strongly influenced by the order of species arrival to those communities, a phenomenon termed “priority effects” (REF).
 Priority effects often determine how species interact and compete with each other within communities, and can drive divergent successional trajectories among sites.
 Priority effects can be mediated by environmental variability (Tucker & Fukami, 2014) and disturbance (Jiang & Patel, 2008), although many causes are still unknown.
 Environmental viability can influence priority effects through differences and changes in species growth rates among species; species with higher growth rates modify habitats that either hinder or facilitate the establishment of late arriving species through the pre-emption or modification of habitat resources (de Freitas & Frederickson 1978; Tilman 1980; Facelli & Facelli 1993; Loeuille & Leibold, 2008).
 Importantly, such responses are mediated by each species’ sensitivity to environmental variability (Chesson 2000).

 The majority of studies on priority effects have focussed on microbial communities, specifically bacterial and yeast communities that occur in floral nectar (e.g., Peay, Belisle and Fukami 2012; Tucker & Fukami 2014; Toju et al. 2018).
 However, priority effects are also an important driver of competition among frog species (Alford & Wilbur 1985) and in coral reef fish communities (Shulman et al. 1983; Almany 2003).
-Interestingly, studies detailing priority effects in floral bacteria communities have shown that floral bacterium can reduce pollination success by reducing pollinator foraging and nectar consumption, leading to reduced seed set (Vanette et al. 2013; Good et al. 2014).
+Interestingly, studies detailing priority effects in floral bacteria communities have shown that floral bacterium can reduce pollination success by reducing pollinator foraging and nectar consumption (Vanette et al. 2013; Good et al. 2014).

 Priority effects may influence other pollination-related ecological processes.
 Animal-mediated pollination is primarily a process governed by floral visitor/pollinator communities, and its species composition, interacting sequentially upon a given plant species (i.e. a floral visitation sequence).
 In this case, a priority effect may be the result of the behaviour or identity of the first visitor to a flower and this may have important impacts upon measures of pollination success (e.g., fruit set and fruit weight).
 Further, this effect may also, hypothetically, be mediated by floral morphology (e.g., the presence and location of floral resources and rewards) interacting with pollinator identity and behaviour.
 As such, these effects likely manifest at both intraspecific and interspecific levels.
 Previous studies (e.g., Vanette & Fukami 2014) suggest that priority effects may be stronger at the intraspecific level because niche overlap and resource limitation is often greater among individuals of the same species than among species (Tilman 1982).